 Council's key levels of service and performance measures as defined in the 2021-2031 LTP are summarised in the table below.
-These show how levels of service contribute to the community outcomes and provides a technical measure that enables Council to monitor current levels of service against target levels of service.
+These show how levels of service against target levels of service against target levels of service.

 Table 53 Transportation performance measures and targets